 Recent Developments in MiCA and Crypto Taxation

-- The European Commission is working on a second phase of MiCA, which may include taxation on NFTs and advanced DeFi protocols.
+- The European Commission is preparing a second phase of MiCA, which may introduce taxation on NFTs and advanced DeFi protocols, expanding the taxable base.

-- More than 20 EU-based crypto firms have proposed amendments to MiCA, urging for more flexible tax policies on staking and lending.
+- More than 25 EU‑based crypto firms have proposed amendments to MiCA, pushing for more flexible tax policies on staking and lending.

-- EU regulators are collaborating with the OECD to align MiCA’s tax framework with global crypto taxation standards.
+- EU regulators are collaborating with the OECD to align MiCA’s tax framework with global crypto taxation standards such as CARF and DAC8.

-- An estimated 15% of EU crypto startups are lobbying for tax incentives to encourage blockchain innovation while maintaining compliance.
+- An estimated 20% of EU crypto startups are lobbying for tax incentives to support blockchain innovation under MiCA compliance.

-- MiCA’s framework is influencing crypto tax laws outside the EU, with countries like Switzerland, Canada, and Japan considering similar regulations.
+- MiCA’s framework is influencing crypto tax laws globally, with countries like Switzerland, Canada, and Japan exploring similar regulations.

-- By 2025, regulators will introduce a public blockchain-based tax ledger, allowing authorities to monitor tax compliance more transparently.
+- By 2025, regulators plan to introduce a public blockchain‑based tax ledger, enabling authorities to monitor tax compliance transparently.

 Conclusion